If you are competing in figure or bikini for the first time…

 It’s hard to tell if you are on track or not!
 Or if you are even tracking the right things to ensure you reach your show goals.

-This is why I created a training program specifically for newbies to help them learn the right system of preparing for a competition and tracking their progress.
+This is why I create training & coaching programs specifically for newbies to help them learn the right system of preparing for a competition and tracking their progress.
 You need to be able to understand what should be happening at each phase of your program.

 So, let’s talk about tracking.
 You will get real frustrated if the only way you judged your progress was with the scale.
 That thing is not your friend, right? lol But it is part of the total weekly assessment you need to do in order to reach the stage.